genesiscommunitysuccess/custom-elements-lsp/packages/core/custom-elements-lsp/README.md

 ### VSCode

 You just need to setup VSCode to use your local typescript install as by default it will try and use a version of typescript it is bundled with.

-1. You need to create a `settings.json` file inside of a `.vscode` directory, this is to configure VSCode to see the locally installed typescript binary (ensure `typescript.tdsk` points to the `lib` directory of the project typescript install).
-2. Launch VSCode on the project directory that contains the `.vscode` directory.
-3. Configure workspace version to local using `Typescript: Select Typescript Version` from the command palette https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript.
-If you are having issues seeing this menu option ensure you have a typescript file open.

 1. Create a directory `.vscode` in the root of the monorepo.
 Inside of that create a file called `settings.json`.
 Then fill it with the following contents:
 ```json
 {